dalgardnerd/quartz-builder/README.md

 ## place notes in content folder

 **/quartz/content** -  Quartz will build all the notes in this folder and output the generated site to **/output** every time the container starts.
-## map your webserver to Quartz output
+## map your webserver to quartz output

 **/output** - This is the folder that your webserver should watch for the website files to be hosted
 ## configuring quartz